 6. Practice and Determination

 Teams set goals and thrive through cooperation, discipline and commitment.
 Parents can lecture all they want, but words only do so much.
 Sports is one of the best places for kids to learn the importance of practice and determination.
 In team sports there is the added element of teammates depending on you for participation and performance.

 Getting good at something, as good as your kid can be, through perseverance and repetitive hard work is one of life’s lessons.
 It is hard to teach in the abstract.

 8. Good Health

-Athletics encourages strong healthy bodies.
+Athletics encourages strong, healthy bodies.
 Kids who compete know that they are only at their best of they are well fed and well rested.
-Alcohol and drugs impede performance and every kids knows that.
-In sports, strength and speed, rather than skinniness or other distorted body images are desirable.
-Team sports help kids better avoid obesity problems even better than activities like running or biking does, according to research.
+Alcohol and drugs impede performance and every athlete knows that.
+In sports, strength and speed, rather than skinniness or other distorted body image, is desirable.
+Team sports help kids better avoid obesity problems even better than activities like running or biking, according to recent research.

 9. Future Employment